-The Bendigo Wine Region in Central Victoria is famous for its red wines, chiefly Shiraz and Cabernet Sauvignon, but in recent years a wide rang of wine grape varieties have been introduced.
+The Bendigo Wine Region in Central Victoria is famous for its red wines, chiefly Shiraz and Cabernet Sauvignon, but in recent years a wider range of wine grape varieties have been introduced.

 The history of the Bendigo Wine Region follows a familiar pattern.
 As one of the major goldfields in the mid nineteenth century the city was quickly established and surrounding land was settled.

-By 1880 there were about 600 acres under vines in the district, but they were all wiped out before the end of the century by the Phylloxera infestation, and the economic situation.
+By 1880 there were about 600 acres under vines in the district, but they were all wiped out before the end of the century by the Phylloxera infestation, a change in demand away from wine, and the economic situation.

 In the late 1960s Stuart Anderson pioneered the rebirth of the wine industry in this region with the establishment of the Balgownie Vineyard.
 Others have followed so that there are now over thirty wineries in the region.
 Like the nearby Heathcote region, Bendigo produces wonderful Shiraz.

 Very little white wine is produced here.
 In the early days of the revival Pinot noir was planted but was generally found to be unsuitable for this warm region.

 The success of the big earthy Australian style of dry red wine is the main story here.

 Most wineries have stuck with Shiraz as their dominant variety, with some Cabernet Sauvignon, Merlot and Viognier either as blending partners or as separate varietals.